-U.K. and European Union finance ministers fell out over this last week.
+U.K. and European Union finance ministers over this last week.
 And it’s already clear that the new capital-adequacy rules, when finally in place, will be too weak.

 International regulators are debating how to implement the accords, known as Basel III (after the Swiss city where agreements on how banks should be funded are often negotiated).
 The previous system, Basel II, totally failed.
 It required too little capital and let banks invest in some risky securities, including sovereign debt, as though they were risk-free.
 This helped bring on the financial meltdown.
 Sadly, the new rules on capital are only a small improvement -- and that’s assuming they aren’t further watered down in the implementation.

 Bank capital is of paramount importance because it is capable of absorbing losses.
 If a well-capitalized bank gets into trouble, its shareholders suffer, but depositors, the taxpayers who insure their deposits and the rest of the financial system are protected.
 Wafer-thin capital -- in other words, huge leverage -- was the main reason the crash propagated as it did.

 The new accord proposes that banks maintain equity capital of 4.5 percent of risk-adjusted assets, plus a 2.5 percent added buffer.
 Equity of 7 percent is an improvement over Basel II, but still far less than needed.
 Even under the new regime, some supposedly risk-free assets would require little or no capital backing, so equity as a proportion of total assets would be lower.
 Basel III sets a floor of just 3 percent for equity as a proportion of total assets.
 A much higher figure -- as high as 20 percent of assets -- is called for.